wenhao-gao/SynNet/INSTRUCTIONS.md

     ```

 6. Featurization

-   > :bulb: All following steps depend on the representations for the data.
-Hence, you have to specify the parameters for the representations as input argument for most of the scripts so that it can operate on the right data.

    We featurize each *synthetic tree*.
    That is, we break down each tree to each iteration step ("Add", "Expand", "Extend", "End") and featurize it.